JiangXL/BIO-BioInfo-2018/exp_6/exp6.md

 POS: 5
 CIGAR: 3M1I3M1D5M
 The POS indicates that the read aligns starting at position 5 on the reference.
 The CIGAR says that the first 3 bases in the read sequence align with the reference.
 The next base in the read does not exist in the reference.
 Then 3 bases align with the reference.
 The next reference base does not exist in the read sequence, then 5 more bases align with the reference.
 Note that at position 14, the base in the read is different than the reference, but it still counts as an M since it aligns to that position.

-## Part I
+## Partise- I
-1. Here are 11 reads in the data.
+1. Here are 17 reads in the data.
 2. Here are 6 unmapped reads.
 3. Here are types of quality score.
 4. Here are 3 different CIGAR string.
 5. Here are 0 read align to the reverse strand
 6. Here are 6 MAPQ of 0.
 These read can be aligned equally well to multiple positions.

-## Part II
+## Partise-II
 1. The number of uniquely mapped reads is 11.
 2. The number of high quality alignments is 9.
 3.1.
 Here are 5 reads fall within start site.